CompCogNeuro/CompCogNeuro.github.io/content/neuron-sim.md

 You should now see that the neuron can make a couple of spikes, but that its rate of spiking decreases over time, and soon stops.
 This is because the Neuron is also subject to [[adaptation]], which is driven by several different channels that operate over different time scales and in response to different activating signals.

+* All of these adaptation channels contribute to the [[#sim_neuron:Test Cycle Plot/Gk]] conductance, which you can see increasing over time, and this additional leak current is what stops the neuron from firing.

 * First, turn off [[#sim_neuron:KNa]] which will turn off the [[neuron channels#KNa]] sodium-gated K channels, which are one source of adaptation. [[#sim_neuron:Run Cycles]] to see the effect (if you don't hit Init then it will overlay on top of previous).
 You should see more spikes making it through.

-* Next, set [[#sim_neuron:MahpGk]] to 0, which will turn off the [[neuron channels#Mahp]] M-type voltage-gated K channel, which drives medium timescale afterhyperpolarization (AHP) dynamics. [[#sim_neuron:Run Cycles]] to see the effect.
+* Next, set [[#sim_neuron:MahpGk]] to 0, which will turn off the [[neuron channels#mAHP]] M-type voltage-gated K channel, which drives medium timescale afterhyperpolarization (AHP) dynamics. [[#sim_neuron:Run Cycles]] to see the effect.
 You should see now that the rate of spiking is perfectly consistent over time, as you would expect from the constant level of excitatory and inhibitory inputs.

 ## Basic conductances